 For creating the horizontal axis, we enumerate all the activities a team needs to do to produce a potentially shippable product, i.e. the Definition of Done.
 When enumerating the activities, pay special attention to the testing activity.
 Testing as an activity is too broad and should be expanded to enumerate the different types of and different levels of testing (unit, integration, pen, performance, regression,…).
-Order the activities from small to bigger scope, in the order the teams normally do their work.
+Order the activities from small to bigger scope, in the order, the teams normally do their work.
 Enumerate all activities needed to get the product in the hands of the customer.
 If your teams are not perfect yet, this will span multiple teams and possibly multiple departments.

-This example below is a FTAM of an imaginary company that builds a CMS (content management software).
+This example below is an FTAM of an imaginary company that builds a CMS (content management software).
 The company has set their product expansion strategy to grow towards a product that covers the customer’s financial needs.
 The existing component teams are capable of changing a single component, for example Portal Front End (portal FE).
 There are other component teams working on the Portal Back End (portal BE).

 The blue rectangle represents the teams’ current capabilities.
 These component teams test their solution for integration problems, before handing their code over to the integration department, responsible for staging, integrating and user acceptance testing.
 After that, the software is handed over to the release department, who will perform the remainder of tests and takes care of deploying to the production environment.

 For this organisation to move towards feature teams, the future teams ideally need to specialise in the customer domain so they can tackle customer problems at product level: CMS-problems, which means fixing front-end and back-end code in portal, manager and platform components.
-Unfortunately this is not possible yet as this company is working with a near shore partner who is currently taking care of all portal component changes.
+Unfortunately this is not possible yet as this company is working with a nearshore partner who is currently taking care of all portal component changes.
 To create perfect feature teams, all knowledge will need to be co-located and this is not possible in the short term.
-The new feature teams that will be created initially will be able to handle all software changes at system level: a portal, a manager and a platform team.
+The new feature teams that will be created initially will be able to handle all software changes at the system level: a portal, a manager and a platform team.

 This is not ideal, but a good step into the desired perfection direction.
 The Product Owner verified the features in the Product Backlog to ensure that there are very few features that require changes in multiple systems (portal, manager and platform), i.e. there is low dependency.

 The DoD for the new feature teams (the orange block) does not include user acceptance testing.
 The cross-functionality level of the new feature teams was set to the minimal set of capabilities (up until system test), as this is the level of Done that all new feature teams can deliver.
-Some future feature teams were already able to include the activity of user acceptance testing, but unfortunately not all teams were capable of doing so since there were not enough people with the right skills (yet).
+Some future feature teams were already able to include the activity of user acceptance testing, but unfortunately, not all teams were capable of doing so since there were not enough people with the right skills (yet).

 An organisational constraint is present on the activities axis: after user acceptance testing, the software is handed over to the support department, responsible for penetration, performance and deployment.
 At this point in time, developers are not granted physical access to these environments due to existing security policies.